Director of Music Theory

 Prof. Chamberlin teaches undergraduate and graduate courses in composition and music

 theory.
 He is the senior faculty member in the department.

 His compositions include works for orchestra, wind ensemble, chamber ensembles, organ, chorus, dance, and incidental music for theatrical productions.
 He has received commissions from the Webster University Symphony Orchestra, Repertory Theatre of St. Louis, Mid America Dance Company, Tapsichore, Metro Theatre Company and the Band of Mid-America at Scott Air Force Base.
 In 1991, he was awarded a Creative Artists Project Grant from the Missouri Arts Council.
 Professor Chamberlin has collaborated with artists including the University of Illinois Contemporary Chamber Players, Jerry Young, John McClellan, Jaroslav Vajda, Peter Mayer, and Charles Glenn.
 His compositions have been performed throughout the United States and Canada, as well as in the Netherlands and Poland.

-An active member of the American Guild of Organists, he is organist for Webster Groves Christian Church.
+An active member of the American Guild of Organists, he is organist for Gethsemane Lutheran Church.